ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

 ### Hidden Keyword / Virtualization

-When the `hidden: true` keyword is applied to any schema, the `UIGenerator` doesn't render any HTML, producing no output in the page, but still renders and executes the plugins and validators - thus rendering it virtually.
+When the `hidden: true` keyword is applied to any schema, the `WidgetEngine` and included `WidgetRenderer` and plugins don't render any HTML, producing no output in the page, but still renders and executes the plugins and validators - thus rendering it virtually.

 The prop `isVirtual` can be passed to the per schema-level components, like `PluginStack`, `WidgetRenderer` to render them virtual from within an e.g. widget.

 The `SchemaGridHandler` plugin of the design-system and any other plugin needs to support it, the official provided design systems and plugins are compatible.

-An internal switch activates the `VirtualWidgetRenderer`, currently it is not possible to overwrite the base components for virtual rendering, e.g. it does not render your custom string widget, but simply `null`.
-This is hardcoded, but expected to change in the future, pull requests welcome!
+This relies on the `binding.VirtualRenderer`, set it to e.g. `import { VirtualWidgetRenderer } from '@ui-schema/react-json-schema/VirtualWidgetRenderer'`, otherwise the `WidgetRenderer` will render `null`.

 ## Schema is Read-Only